ankakusu/jsist14-ngd3/README.md

 FYI: I developed it in Chrome, never tried on other browsers.

-I'm looking forward for your suggestions, comments!
+I'm looking forward for your suggestions, comments and questions!

 Thanks for visiting this page.